 If the BEP participation goal was not achieved, good faith efforts must be demonstrated.
 Vendors providing Good Faith Effort documentation and request for waiver must complete and submit the Good Faith Effort Contact Log with the bid or offer.
-Failure to submit Good Faith Effort documentation in its entirety shall render Vendor's bid or offer non-responsive or not responsible and cause it to be rejected or render Vendor ineligible for contract award.
+Failure to submit Good Faith Effort documentation in its entirety may, at the discretion of the Community College, render Vendor's bid or offer non-responsive or not responsible and may cause it to be rejected or render Vendor ineligible for contract award.